Buckley Space Force Base: Buckley Air Force Base (2000–2021)

 Following the activation of the 821st Space Group in 1996, the space mission at Buckley grew considerably.
 On 1 October 2000, the Department of the Air Force renamed the base to Buckley Air Force Base and assigned it to Air Force Space Command, with the 821st Space Group responsible for operations.
-In 2001, the 460th Air Base Wing was activated to manage operations at the base and relive pressure on the 21st Space Wing.
+In 2001, the 460th Air Base Wing was activated to manage operations at the base and relieve pressure on the 21st Space Wing.
 The 821st Space Group was inactivated, while the operational space missions were still controlled by the 21st Space Wing.
 In 2004, the 460th Air Base Wing became the 460th Space Wing, assuming responsibility for the Defense Support Program and Space-Based Infrared System missions from the 21st Space Wing.

 Buckley Space Force Base (2021–present)

 Following the establishment of the United States Space Force, the 460th Space Wing and Buckley Air Force Base's administration transferred from Air Force Space Command to the new service.
 On 24 July 2020, the 460th Space Wing was inactivated.
 Base administration was transitioned to Buckley Garrison and the 460th Operations Group became Space Delta 4, combining the space-based missile warning satellites at Buckley and the former 21st Space Wing's network of ground-based missile warning radars.
 On 4 June 2021 the Buckley Air Force Base was renamed Buckley Space Force Base.